Respiratory Care - Degree

 MHCC’s Respiratory Care program teaches students how to take care of people's breathing.
 Students learn, in classrooms and at hospitals, about helping adults, babies, and children with breathing problems.
 After they finish the program, they can take an exam to become certified to work as a respiratory therapist.
 They can work in hospitals, clinics, nursing homes, and more.
 To be successful in this program, you should like science and be able to handle difficult situations.
 This program is approved by the Commission on Accreditation for Respiratory Care.

 The Mt.
 Hood Community College Respiratory Care program is accredited by the Commission on Accreditation for Respiratory Care, P.O.
 Box 54876, Hurst, TX 76054-4876.
-For more information, visit coarc.com or the Commission on Accreditation for Respiratory Care's Programmatic Outcomes.
+For more information, visit coarc.com.

 Graduates of this program are able to apply for entry into several Bachelor of Science in Respiratory Care programs.